 Justin Hill is a trial lawyer whom has been representing individuals and businesses in and around South Texas since 2007.
 In 2007, Justin joined a nationally renowned plaintiff’s law firm in Texas directly from Baylor Law School.
 He was named partner at the end of his first year with the firm.
 At his first job, Justin worked all aspects of case investigation, case intake and trial preparation on cases ranging from injury to breach of contract to environmental contamination.
 Importantly, he has been a member of many trial teams in which the cases settled on the eve of trial or went to jury verdict.
 Justin has also tried industrial accident, Dram Shop, and negligence cases to verdict.
 Along with his work prosecuting lawsuits, Justin has spoken at conferences across the State of Texas on a variety of legal topics.
 In addition to speaking, he has authored papers discussing automotive product liability, case investigation, joint theories of liability, and trucking (18-wheeler) litigation that have been presented at multiple continuing legal education programs.

-In 2015, Justin started the San Antonio injury firm – Hill Law Firm.
-Justin solely represents plaintiffs in cases against wrongdoers.
+In 2015, Justin started Hill Law Firm and serves as a San Antonio personal injury lawyer who solely represents plaintiffs in cases against wrongdoers.
 Hill Law Firm is dedicated to ensuring that each one of our clients gets personal service and justice for whatever wrong they have suffered.
 At Hill Law Firm, Justin maintains a national practice in the areas of personal injury litigation, commercial and business litigation, and defective product injuries.
 Recently, attorney Justin Hill has become involved in advising and representing counties in their claims against polluters.